Get Started →

 // DIAGNOSTIC REPORT

-Amazon Connect Agent Workstation Requirements
+Amazon Connect Agent Workstation Validator — 2026 Edition

-What browsers does Amazon Connect softphone support?
+What browsers does Amazon Connect softphone support in 2025/2026?

-What network ports does Amazon Connect require?
+What network ports and domains does Amazon Connect require in 2026?

-What causes one-way audio in Amazon Connect?
+How do I fix one-way audio in Amazon Connect?

 Does Amazon Connect work over VPN?